getsynq/synq-dbt/Readme.md

 ### Airflow with DBT Plugin

-You will need to install the wrapper into your airflow cluster.
+You will need to install synq-dbt into your airflow cluster.
 You can [follow the instructions in the Intalling on Linux section](https://github.com/getsynq/synq-dbt#linux)

 **Preflight check**:
 - You have `SYNQ_TOKEN` environment variable set in Airflow UI
-- You have `synq_dbt` installed in your Airflow cluster
+- You have `synq-dbt` installed in your Airflow cluster

 Every `Dbt*Operator` supports a `bin` argument which dictates, what binary the operator executes.
 The only change you need to do is to add this argument to all of your operators.